 The Casino Control Commission's vision—to be a key partner and catalyst in promoting the general welfare, health, and prosperity of Atlantic City, the Greater Atlantic City Region, and the State of New Jersey—calls it to be engaged in the South Jersey region bringing awareness to potential employment opportunities in the casino industry for former offenders as well as the benefits available to employers who hire the rehabilitated.

-Persons in need of employment assistance who have been recently released from incarceration, were previously incarcerated, or have an arrest or misdemeanor conviction, should be sure to visit New Jersey's Ex-offender Services page and the Fresh Start @ Your Library statewide reentry program page.
+Persons in need of employment assistance who have been recently released from incarceration, were previously incarcerated, or have an arrest or misdemeanor conviction, should be sure to visit New Jersey's Ex-offender Services page.

 |Date & Time||Event Name||Location|